 Materials Handling.
 All paints, solvents, coatings, and other chemical products or solutions shall be mixed, handled, applied, stored, and disposed of in such a manner that any spill, splash, or drip will be contained without contamination of the soil, vegetation, streams, or other water bodies.

 Fracture Control Plan.
-The Fracture Control Plan (FCP) applies to all main stress carrying members identified on the plans as fracture critical.
+The Contractor shall submit a Fracture Control Plan (FCP).
+The FCP applies to all main stress carrying members identified on the plans as fracture critical.
 Welded butt joints spliced within fracture critical members (FCMs), including weld and fillet weld attachments to FCMs, shall be welded and tested per this plan.
 The FCP shall be per AWS D1.5.
 Chemical and mechanical tests, as required by this plan, shall be the responsibility of the fabricator.

 Structure Number.
 The location, letters, figures, and paint used for stenciling shall be per the plan details.
 Payment for structure number shall be included in the work.